-5 Ways to Prepare for an Extreme Weather Event
+5 Ways on How to Prepare for an Extreme Cold Weather Event

 Last month, we saw a mighty snow and ice storm take nearly half of Texas’ electricity-generating capacity offline leaving 4.5 million customers without power for days.
 In worse cases,15 million residents lost access to clean water as the lack of electricity and harsh weather conditions negatively impacted local systems’ supplies.